gipplab/pdf-benchmark/doc/documentation.md

  ```

 ## Sorting the files as per the evaluated element
-Select the files that contain the elements (semantic label) whose extraction is to be evaulated.
+Select the files that contain the elements (semantic label) whose extraction is to be evaluated.
 For example, we sort the files containing table elements when evaluating tools like Tabula and Camelot.

 ```
 def sort_files(dir, label):